- USL PDL Eastern Conference Champions 2006

-In their first season, 1999, the team finished with a respectable 7-9 record, under former Cosmos superstar Vladislav "Bogie" Bogicevic.
+In their first season, 1999, the team finished with a respectable 7-9 record, under former New York Cosmos superstar Vladislav "Bogie" Bogicevic.
 Home games were played at Manhattanville College in Purchase, NY.

 In the 2000 season, under Anthony Roros, the team finished third in the nation, while playing in the Premier Development League.
 The Flames, who were champions of the Northeast Division, reached the "final four" by sweeping through their Eastern Conference rivals in Bradenton Florida before falling to the eventual champion, Chicago Sockers in Saginaw, Michigan.
 The team had an overall 15-3-0 record, scoring 47 goals while allowing only 20.
 Home games were played at Fordham University in the Bronx.

 In the first year at their permanent new home in City Park Stadium, New Rochelle, the Flames rewarded their supporters with the 2001 PDL National Championship.
 Under General Manager and Head Coach Gus Skoufis, the Flames won the quarterfinals in Cocoa Florida and headed to the Final Four in Des Moines, IA.
 On consecutive days, the Flames beat the Sioux Falls Spitfire 5-1 in the semi-finals and the highly touted Calgary Storm 3-1 in the finals.